Nuclear decommissioning

-Nuclear decommissioning is the process leading to the irreversible complete or partial closure of a nuclear facility, usually a nuclear reactor, with the ultimate aim at termination of the operating licence.
-The process usually runs according to a decommissioning plan, including the whole or partial dismantling and decontamination of the facility, ideally resulting in restoration of the environment up to greenfield status.
+Nuclear decommissioning is the process leading to the irreversible complete or partial closure of a nuclear facility, usually a nuclear reactor, with the ultimate aim of termination of the operating licence.
+The process usually runs according to a decommissioning plan, including the whole or partial dismantling and decontamination of the facility, ideally resulting in restoration of the environment to greenfield status.
 The decommissioning plan is fulfilled when the approved end state of the facility has been reached.

 The process typically takes about 15 to 30 years, or many decades more when an interim safe storage period is applied for radioactive decay.
 Radioactive waste that remains after the decommissioning is either moved to an on-site storage facility where it is still under control of the owner, or moved to a dry cask storage or disposal facility at another location.
-The final disposal of nuclear waste from past and future decommissioning is a growing still unsolved problem.
+The final disposal of nuclear waste from past and future decommissioning is a growing, still unsolved, problem.

 Decommissioning is an administrative and technical process.
 The facility is dismantled to the point that it no longer requires measures for radiation protection.
-It includes clean-up of radioactive materials.
+This includes clean-up of radioactive materials.
 Once a facility is fully decommissioned, no radiological danger should persist.
 The license will be terminated and the site released from regulatory control.
 The plant licensee is then no longer responsible for the nuclear safety.

 The costs of decommissioning are to be covered by funds that are provided for in a decommissioning plan, which is part of the facility's initial authorization.
-They may be saved in a decommissioning fund, such as a trust fund.
+They may be held in a decommissioning fund, which may be structured as a trust fund.

-Worldwide, there are hundreds of thousands small nuclear devices and facilities, for medical, industrial and research purposes, that will have to be decommissioned at some point.
+Worldwide, there are hundreds of thousands of small nuclear devices and facilities, for medical, industrial and research purposes, that will have to be decommissioned at some point.

 Definition

-Nuclear decommissioning is the administrative and technical process leading to the irreversible closure of a nuclear facility such as a nuclear power plant (NPP), a research reactor, an isotope production plant, a particle accelerator, or uranium mine.
-It refers to the administrative and technical actions taken to remove all or some of the regulatory controls from the facility to bring about that its site can be reused.
+Nuclear decommissioning is the administrative and technical process leading to the irreversible closure of a nuclear facility such as a nuclear power plant, a research reactor, an isotope production plant, a particle accelerator, or a uranium mine.
+This will require action to remove all or some of the regulatory controls from the facility, so that the site can be reused.
 Decommissioning includes planning, decontamination, dismantling and materials management.

 Decommissioning is the final step in the lifecycle of a nuclear installation.
-It involves activities from shutdown and removal of nuclear material to the environmental restoration of the site.
+It involves activities ranging from shutdown and removal of nuclear material to the environmental restoration of the site.
 The term decommissioning covers all measures carried out after a nuclear installation has been granted a decommissioning licence until nuclear regulatory supervision is no longer necessary.
 The aim is ideally to restore the natural initial state that existed before the construction of the nuclear power plant, the so-called greenfield status.